London Victoria station improvements

 Before and after of images of the additional ticket gates serving platforms 1-7

 London Victoria station was not designed for the number of passengers using it today.
-Even with slightly fewer people traveling currently, narrow gate lines and poor passenger flow in and around the station and on platforms still leads to congestion at busy times.
+Narrow gate lines and poor passenger flow in and around the station and on platforms leads to congestion at busy times.

-• We are increasing the number of ticket gates from 88 to 121*, adding five new wide gates and upgrading eleven others to make them fully automatic. *The total number of gates has changed as designs developed through the build.
+• We’ve increased the number of ticket gates from 88 to 121*, adding five new wide gates and upgrading eleven others to make them fully automatic. *The total number of gates changed as designs developed through the build.

 • Opening up and expanding the station concourse area that serves platforms 15-19.

-• Creating more space for additional ticket gates by relocating the Gatwick Express ticket to within the existing Southern ticket office.
+• Created more space for additional ticket gates by relocating the Gatwick Express ticket to within the existing Southern ticket office.

-• Some existing gate line retail will be removed, and new units will be constructed that will enable new brands to come to Victoria.
+• Some existing gate line retail will be removed.
+New units will be constructed that will enable new brands to come to Victoria.

 Before and after images of additional ticket gates serving platforms 8-13.